-Predictive Modeling Network for Sustainable Human-Building Ecoystems (SHBE)
+Predictive Modeling Network for Sustainable Human-Building Ecosystems

-The NSF-funded Research Coordination Network (RCN) in Science, Engineering and Education for Sustainability (SEES), led by Dr. Tao, is entitled Predictive Modeling Network for Sustainable Human-Building Ecosystems (SHBE).
-It aims at developing a collaborative research platform centered on overcoming bottlenecks in engineering, software and social/economic sciences that impede wider application of sustainable building technology.
-The network activities focus on defining an innovative, new interdisciplinary area, “Sustainable Human-Building Ecosystem (SHBE),” that integrates human behavioral science, social and economic sciences in tandem with sciences of building design, engineering, and metrology for data validation of building energy consumption and occupant comforts.
+The NSF-funded Research Coordination Network (RCN) in Science, Engineering, and Education for Sustainability (SEES), led by Dr. Tao, is entitled Predictive Modeling Network for Sustainable Human-Building Ecosystems (SHBE).
+It aims at developing a collaborative research platform centered on overcoming bottlenecks in engineering, software, and social/economic sciences that impede the wider application of sustainable building technology.
+The network activities focus on defining an innovative, new interdisciplinary area, called "Sustainable Human-Building Ecosystems", that integrates human behavioral science, social and economic sciences in tandem with sciences of building design, engineering, and metrology for data validation of building energy consumption and occupant comforts.

-Center for Rotating Machinery Dynamics and Control (RoMaDyC)
+Center for Rotating Machinery Dynamics and Control

-The Center's mission is to serve as a catalyst for interaction with industry and federal research sponsors, foster collaborations with researchers from other disciplines, and attract outstanding undergraduates, graduate students, postdoctoral visitors, and faculty in machine dynamics and control.
+The Center for Rotating Machinery Dynamics and Control (RoMaDyC) lab's mission is to serve as a catalyst for interaction with industry and federal research sponsors, foster collaborations with researchers from other disciplines, and attract outstanding undergraduates, graduate students, postdoctoral visitors, and faculty in machine dynamics and control.

 Director: Dr. Hanz Richter

 The laboratory of Experimental Flow Control and Wind Energy aims at conducting creative research activities and providing excellent opportunities for students in thermal/fluids and energy systems.
-We pursue fundamental experimental research on a variety of challenging topics in fluid mechanics and mass/heat transport areas, including turbulent boundary‐layer flows, laminar‐turbulent transition, vortex dynamics etc..
-Advanced thermal and flow measurement techniques, in particular planar and volumetric Particle Image Velocimetry are the major tools to quantify the turbulent flow structure of different length and time scales.
-In addition, we closely work with numerical modelers to acquire Computational Fluid Dynamics (CFD) validation-quality data sets and develop feasible models for mechanical, aeronautical, civil and environmental applications.
+We pursue fundamental experimental research on a variety of challenging topics in fluid mechanics and mass/heat transport areas, including turbulent boundary‐layer flows, laminar‐turbulent transition, vortex dynamics, etc. Advanced thermal and flow measurement techniques, in particular planar and volumetric Particle Image Velocimetry are the major tools to quantify the turbulent flow structure of different length and time scales.
+In addition, we closely work with numerical modelers to acquire Computational Fluid Dynamics (CFD) validation-quality data sets and develop feasible models for mechanical, aeronautical, civil, and environmental applications.

 Director: Dr. Eric Schearer